awsdocs/aws-private-ca-user-guide/doc_source/PcaSignCert.md

 openssl x509 -in path_to_certificate_file -text -noout
 ```

-This command outputs a certificate similar to the following example\.
+This command returns a certificate similar to the following example\.

 ```
 Certificate: